mo-gaafar/cuert-backend-task/README.md

 - **ER Model:** Is the ER model well-designed and accurately represents the data structure?
 - **Postman Testing:** Are the Postman tests comprehensive and do they cover all API endpoints?

-Feel free to reach out if you have any questions or need clarification on the tasks.
+Feel free to reach out in github issues if you have any questions or need clarification on the tasks.
 Good luck!

 ---